kaitlinnewson/carto2017/content/localinfo.en.md

 ### Transportation

 **Public transit**
 Translink provides public transit for the region.
-Services consist of buses, Skytrain, Seabus (commuter ferry service to North Vancouver), and a commuter rail service to the eastern suburbs.
 Not sure what bus or train to catch?
 Use the [Translink Trip Planner](http://tripplanning.translink.ca/) or the very handy [Transit real-time app](https://transitapp.com/).
 Fare for travel within the City of Vancouver is $2.75.

 **Taxi**
 Selected Vancouver taxi companies: